 (7.9)

-It is also possible to invert the piezoelectric effect – meaning that an electric field is applied to the material which results in a mechanical strain of the material (Schrüfer et al. 2018, p.
+It is also possible to invert the piezoelectric effect—meaning that an electrical field is applied to the material that results in a mechanical strain of the material (Schrüfer et al. 2018, p.
 159).
-This is known as inverse piezoelectric effect and the resulting strains can be described as a function of the electric field strengths Ek (Urban 2014, p.
+This is known as the inverse piezoelectric effect, and the resulting strains can be described as a function of the electrical field strengths Ek (Urban 2014, p.
 61):

 εij=dijk∙Ek, i,j,k=1,2,3